akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/tutorial.rst

     static char *request(const char *url);

-It takes the URL as a parameter, performs a HTTP GET request, and returns a newly allocated string that contains the response body.
+It takes the URL as a parameter, preforms a HTTP GET request, and returns a newly allocated string that contains the response body.
 If the request fails, an error message is printed to stderr and the return value is *NULL*.
 For full details, refer to :download:`the code